 On August 30, 2007, the Standing Committee of the National People's Congress of the PRC adopted the PRC Anti-Monopoly Law ("AML"), which took effect on August 1, 2008.
 Pursuant to the AML, monopolistic conduct, including entering into monopolistic agreements, abuses of dominant market position, and concentrations of undertakings that have the effect of eliminating or restricting competition, is prohibited.
-To further implement the AML and clarify certain issues, the State Council, the MOFCOM, the NDRC, and the SAMR issued several regulations and rules, including the Provisions on Thresholds for Prior Notification of Concentrations of Undertakings issued by the State Council on August 3, 2008 and amended on September 18, 2018, the Interim Regulations on the Prohibition of Monopolistic Agreements issued by the SAMR on June 26, 2019, the Interim Regulations on the Prohibition of a Dominant Market Position issued by the SAMR on June 26, 2019, the Declaration Rules for Concentrations of Undertakings issued by the MOFCOM on January 5, 2009, amended on June 6, 2014, and re-issued by the SAMR on September 29, 2018, the Assessment Rules for Concentration of Undertakings issued by the MOFCOM on November 24, 2009, the Provisional Measures on the Investigation and Handling of Concentrations Between Business Operators which Were Not Notified in Accordance with the Law issued by the MOFCOM on December 30, 2011, and the Interim Provisions on Reviewing Concentration of Undertakings issued by the SAMR on October 23, 2020.
+To further implement the AML and clarify certain issues, the State Council, the MOFCOM, the NDRC, and the SAMR issued several regulations and rules, including the Provisions on Thresholds for Prior Notification of Concentrations of Undertakings issued by the State Council on August 3, 2008 and amended on September 18, 2018, the Interim Regulations on the Prohibition of Monopolistic Agreements issued by the SAMR on June 26, 2019, the Interim Regulation Rules for Concentrations of Undertakings issued by the MOFCOM on January 5, 2009, amended on June 6, 2014, and re-issued by the SAMR on September 29, 2018, the Assessment Rules for Concentration of Undertakings issued by the MOFCOM on November 24, 2009, the Provisional Measures on the Investigation and Handling of Concentrations Between Business Operators which Were Not Notified in Accordance with the Law issued by the MOFCOM on December 30, 2011, and the Interim Provisions on Reviewing Concentration of Undertakings issued by the SAMR on October 23, 2020.